rbleattler/mdop-docs/mdop/medv-v2/how-to-deploy-a-med-v-workspace-through-an-electronic-software-distribution-system.md

    Running in silent mode eliminates the prompt to close Internet Explorer if it is running and the prompt to start the MED-V Host Agent.
 Both actions are performed when the computer is restarted.

-   **Note**
+   > [!NOTE]
-   Installation of Windows Virtual PC requires you to restart the computer.
+   > Installation of Windows Virtual PC requires you to restart the computer.
 You can create a single installation process and install all the components at the same time if you suppress the restart and ignore the prerequisites necessary for MED-V to install.
 You can also do this by using command-line arguments.
 For an example of these arguments, see [How to Deploy the MED-V Components Through an Electronic Software Distribution System](how-to-deploy-the-med-v-components-through-an-electronic-software-distribution-system.md#bkmk-batch).
 MED-V automatically starts when the computer is restarted.

 4. Install MED-V and its components before installing Windows Virtual PC.
 See the example batch file later in this topic.

-   **Important**
+   > [!IMPORTANT]
-   Select the **IGNORE\_PREREQUISITES** option as shown in the example batch file so that the MED-V components can be installed prior to the required VPC components.
+   > Select the **IGNORE\_PREREQUISITES** option as shown in the example batch file so that the MED-V components can be installed prior to the required VPC components.
 Install the MED-V components in this order to allow for the single restart.